sagemath/sage/src/doc/en/developer/manual_git.rst

 Note that write operations (``push``) use the ssh protocol (specified by the ``git@`` part).
-For this to work, you need to have a trac account and to set up your ssh public key as described in `Issue authentication through ssh
+For this to work, you need to have a trac account and to set up your ssh public key as described in `Trac authentication through ssh
 <http://doc.sagemath.org/html/en/developer/trac.html#trac-authentication-through-ssh>`_.
 Authentication is necessary if you want to upload anything to ensure that it really is from you.